RonnyA/qsec9/CONTRIB.md

 To suggest the changes in one of your branches, create a [pull request][github-pull-request] (aka PR) from your branch on GitHub.
 Do not forget to update the README.md file with your changes.

-## Local Workflows

-Start out by forking the repository.

-We suggest you work with feature branches for each feature you work on, this so that you can easily return to a feature you worked on if a pull-request is not directly accepted.